 (a) C2P 0 1 2 3 -

-(b) P2C 0 1 2 3
+(b) P2C 0 1 2 3]

-(c) Act 0 1 2 3 3
+(c) Аст 0 1 2 3 3

 (d) Jump 0 0 0 0 1

-Fig. 4: Tables used in starting elements findings for the example shown in Fig. 3.
+Figure 4.
+Tables used in starting elements findings for the example shown in Figure 3.

-accessed element on the block by means of C2P table.
+We can get the position of an accessed element on a block according to the class number of a block by using C2P table.
+By contrast, if the position of the accessed element on a block is given, can we get the class number of that block efficiently?
+Intuitively, we can get the class number of a block according to the position of the accessed element on the block by means of C2P table.
 However, it requires a search operation.
 Thus, we use a table to record the class number according to the position of the accessed element on a block.
 With the table we can get the class number of a block according to the position of the accessed element on that block directly and efficiently.

-Since a block can have at most one accessed element in case of s > k and the blocks with the same position of the accessed element are classified into the same class, thus a position can have at most one class number to correspond to.
+Since a block can have at most one accessed element in case of s > k and the blocks with the same position of the accessed element are classified into the same class, a position can have at most one class number to correspond to.
 As a result, it is feasible to use a table to record the corresponding class number by a given position of an accessed element.
-Let the table recording the class number according to the position of the accessed element on a block be P2C table.
-For example, we explain the P2C table for the example shown in Fig. 3.
+Let such table be named P2C table.
+To illustrate, we explain the P2C table for the example shown in Figure 3.
 Obviously, for positions 0, 1, 2, and 3, the corresponding class numbers are 0, 1, 2, and 3, respectively.
-Consequently, P2C=(0, 1, 2, 3), which is shown in Fig. 4(b).
+Consequently, P2C = (0, 1, 2, 3), which is shown in Figure 4(b).
 It is worth mentioning that since we have assumed that gcd(s, k) = 1, it is sure that each position has an accessed element to map to.
 Thus, each position has a class number to correspond to.
 However, it is not true any more if $gcd(s, k) \neq 1$.
 It should be paid more attention when we are dealing with the general problem.